 |View public boards||✔||✔|

 |Make limited access boards public||✔||✔|

 |Add queries and metadata to boards||✔||✔|

 Triggers are creatable, editable, and viewable by all members in a team.
 Clear attribution on triggers communicate which team member created or last edited a particular trigger.

-Derived columns may be created on a dataset by any member of the team.
+Derived columns may be created on a Dataset or an Environment by any member of the team.
 As with boards, derived columns may only be deleted by the creator or a team owner.